satoshipay/api/source/includes/_api.md

 https://api.satoshipay.io/v1/
 ```

 The Digital Goods API allows developers to interact with SatoshiPay using HTTP REST calls and JSON.
-Digital goods merchants communicate with the API in order to register individual goods for sale &ndash; either directly or through plugins and libraries provided by SatoshiPay or 3rd parties.
+Digital goods merchants communicate with the API in order to register individual goods for sale—either directly or through plugins and libraries provided by SatoshiPay or 3rd parties.
 The digital goods merchant hosts complementary [HTTP Endpoints](#html-endpoints) that deliver the goods to the user.

 ## General